ribid1/dbdis/README.md

   - Improvement if Seperator < -1 und Trennstrich
   - Color of batteries and Tanks are driven by the usedCapacity boxes
   - Improvement in combination with the CalCa-Gas App

+V3.42 - Improvemtnt in combination with Jeti Assist (Sensor ID > 1)
+		  - Multiple pages of the Akku page